 In order for the media to fill this role most effectively, researchers and medical writers/journalists need to communicate clearly with each other.
 Unfortunately, not all researchers are adept at communicating their research findings to the media, nor do all medical writers and journalists have the knowledge of research design, statistics, and related issues to fully understand what new studies can and can’t conclude, or whether a new treatment has benefits that outweigh the risks.

-Thanks to an award from the Patient Centered Outcome Research Institute® (PCORI®), the National Center for Health Research is hosting a Health Research Training Workshop to help bridge that gap.
+Thanks to an award from the Patient Centered Outcome Research Institute® (PCORI®), the National Center for Health Research is hosting two Health Research Training Workshop to help bridge that gap.
 The National Center for Health Research is a non-profit, independent think tank focused on effective and affordable health care, and does not accept funding from companies making products that we evaluate.
 PCORI® is an independent, nonprofit organization authorized by Congress in 2010.
 Its mission is to fund research that will provide patients, their caregivers, and clinicians with the evidence-based information needed to make better-informed healthcare decisions.
 The term “patient-centered” refers to results that matter most to patients, such as living longer, spending less time in the hospital, and having a better quality of life.

 The Health Research Training Workshop will bring together medical writers, journalists, medical experts, and groundbreaking researchers to help them communicate more clearly with each other, and enable writers to communicate with their audiences.
 You’ll learn from the best, including researchers from Harvard, University of Pennsylvania, and UCSF; medical experts such as Dr. Steven Nissen, Chair of Cardiovascular Medicine at the Cleveland Clinic; and past and present well-respected journalists from NYT, WSJ, Bloomberg, CNN, NPR, JAMA, and USA Today.